 We built upon our initial website by adding more learning / awareness links to further address our membership’s needs.

 As we grew, we forged a more inclusive relationship with the District: we are partners at the PSERs exit meeting for current employees; we are guest speakers at the District’s luncheon honoring that year’s retirees

 We continue to schedule numerous social events which our members are encouraged to attend.
 Sponsoring a “Not Back to School” breakfast on the first school day, highlighting that year’s retirees, is a popular activity; hosting a spring luncheon has been a success; our largest and most popular venue is our Christmas luncheon where almost half our membership enjoys a relaxing and collegial festival.

-Educational concerns affecting our members are crucial to us: we have elder care seminars featuring a well know Pittsburgh attorney; we instruct members on the differences between “observation” and “in patient” status in hospitals in an effort to save money; we conduct two or three “Planning for Retirement” seminars for current District employees; we have two “Medicare Basics” seminars each year; we conduct health plan options with dealing with open marketplace, HOPs, and Advantra.
+Educational concerns affecting our members are crucial to us: we have elder care seminars featuring a well known Pittsburgh attorney; we instruct members on the differences between “observation” and “in patient” status in hospitals in an effort to save money; we conduct two or three “Planning for Retirement” seminars for current District employees; we have two “Medicare Basics” seminars each year; we conduct health plan options dealing with open marketplace, HOPs, and the District’s Aetna plan.